Stand Up Stories

 Finaye, a woman past childbearing age, longs for a family of her own.
 When she marries Tesfa and meets his motherless son Abebe, she is overjoyed.
 Fanaye tries hard to please the boy, but he wants no part of her.
 Desperate, Fanaye seeks the wisdom of a shaman—a tribal medicine man.
 He sends her on a mission to gather three whiskers from a fierce lion for a magic potion that will win her Abebe’s love.
 She collects the whiskers very carefully, by slowly gaining the lion’s trust.
 Once obtained, the whiskers are no longer needed, as Fanaye has also learned how she must likewise gain Abebe’s trust and love, with patience, respect and discretion.

 Stand Up Stories is a presented in partnership with the Lobero Theatre Foundation as part of their Youth and Community Outreach Program.
-Additional generous support provided by the Children’s Theatre Foundation of America, the Santa Barbara Bowl’s Education Outreach Program, the Williams-Corbett Foundation, the Jackson Family Foundation, the Towbes Foundation, and the California Arts Council.
+Additional generous support provided by Children’s Theatre Foundation of America; Santa Barbara Bowl’s Education Outreach Program; Ann Jackson Family Foundation; Towbes Foundation; California Arts Council; Santa Barbara Foundation; and the Arts Mentorship Program.